 Primary and Secondary Education Data.
-Although spending on education is not necessarily an indicator of results, Massachusetts has spent from 12 to 31 percent more per pupil on primary and secondary education than the nation since 1981.
+Although spending on education is not necessarily an indicator of results, Massachusetts has spent from 12 to 31 percent more per pupil on primary and secondary education than the national average since 1981.
 During the 2005-2006 school year, Massachusetts increased per student expenditures to \$11,981; 31 percent higher than the national average.
-The table below shows expenditures per pupil for Massachusetts and the U.S. since FY 1981.
+The table on the following page shows expenditures per pupil for Massachusetts and the United States since fiscal 1981.